honeybee/honeybee-agavi-cmf-project/README.md

 ### Development setup

-When successfully setup the "{{ project_name }}" application should be reachable at: https://honeybee-cmf-project.local/
+When successfully setup a "honeybee-agavi-cmf-project" application should be reachable at: https://honeybee-cmf-project.local/

 See the ["Controlling system services"](#controlling-system-services) section for further information on available endpoints.